What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Complex Networks

-A Circuit which contains on many electrical elements such as resistors, capacitors, inductors, current sources and Voltage source (both AC and DC) is called Complex network.
-These kinds of networks can’t be solved easily by simple ohm’s Law or Kirchhoff’s laws.
-I.e. we solve these circuits by specific technique i.e. Norton’s Theorem, Thevenin’s Theorem, Superposition theorem etc.
+A circuit which contains many electrical elements such as resistors, capacitors, inductors, current and voltage sources (both AC and DC) where all the circuit components and elements are complexly configured is called a complex network.
+These kinds of networks can’t be solved easily by simple Ohm’s Law or Kirchhoff’s laws.
+If so, the number of equations will be noticeable more.

 Types of Electric Circuits